-Keywords: individual retirement account, investment guarantee, longevity risk, retirement income, life cycle model
+Keywords: individual retirement account, investment guarantee, longevity risk, retirement income, life cycle portfolio choice

 Suggested Citation: Suggested Citation